-Anyone has the opportunity to make an informal challenge to the penalty charge notice or to pay the penalty charge.
+Anyone has the opportunity to challenge the notice or to pay the penalty charge.
 An informal challenge is the initial letter or e-mail of appeal.
 This will be investigated and all evidence and mitigating circumstances considered.

 Should no challenge to the PCN be received, FBC will pursue the registered keeper of the vehicle for the debt.